Situated just 100m from Brean Sands Beach, Holiday Resort Unity offers the ideal location for a traditional beach holiday in winter.

 Be sure to take care, but with Burnham-on-Sea having the second highest tidal range in the world, we have some fantastic high tides during the autumn and winter that make for great storm watching (from a safe distance)

-In October each year the nearby resort of Weston-super-Mare is host to the annual Hydrogarden Weston Beach Race, an event for all the family, apart from the main attraction of the racing on the beach, you can visit the trading village, see many Trials & BMX demonstrations, meet & greet star riders from over the world and much more.
-Dates for 2018 have been confirmed for 19th to 21st October, so book your accommodation with us early as this is usually a sell-out even across the area.
+In October each year the nearby resort of Weston-super-Mare is host to the annual Weston Beach Race, an event for all the family, apart from the main attraction of the racing on the beach, you can visit the trading village, see many Trials & BMX demonstrations, meet & greet star riders from over the world and much more.
+Dates for 2019 have been confirmed for 18th to 20th October, so book your accommodation with us early as this is usually a sell-out even across the area.
+We are this year’s preferred accommodation provider for the event with exceptional deals!

 With all that space available, it is a perfect time of year for beach games, especially if you are away with the family or as part of a group.
 Kite flying, rounders, beach volleyball, cricket….
 The list is endless and what better way to keep warm than with a bit of fun exercise and activity!